Finding Mental Health Support For Symptoms Of Generalized Anxiety Disorder

 Is GAD considered a severe mental illness?

-GAD is a common type of anxiety disorder in which an individual experiences significant distress from being in a chronic state of persistent worry and tension, very often with little or no reason.
-Some cases are more severe than others, however, GAD can be effectively treated with talk therapy, stress management techniques, anti-anxiety sedative medication, and complementary and integrative health practices.
+GAD is a common anxiety disorder in which an individual experiences significant distress from being in a chronic state of persistent worry and tension, very often with little or no reason.
+Some cases are more severe than others.
+However, GAD can be effectively treated with talk therapy, stress management techniques, anti-anxiety medication, and complementary and integrative health practices.
+To diagnose GAD, a provider will use the criteria laid out by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), often alongside a physical exam.

-How to comfort someone with GAD?
+How can you comfort someone with GAD?

 Is being married to someone with anxiety exhausting?